 Tax relief is available in the UK for feature film production, high-end TV drama, children’s TV and animation.
 Best practice is to seek advice from a film & TV specialist accountancy firm.
-The link to the HMRC website concerning UK Film/TV tax relief is:
+The UK Creative Industries Tax Relief is being phased out and a new Audio Visual Expenditure Credit is taking its place.
+The links to the HMRC website concerning two options are:

 Loan finance for film and TV production is not generally available with two exceptions:-

-PACT has negotiated a standard three-way agreement between the financing bank, the broadcaster and the production company whereby the bank agrees to finance a production on the understanding that, upon final delivery of the programme, the broadcaster will pay the agreed licence fee to the production.
+The Tri-Partite agreement is a standard three-way contract negotiated by PACT.
+The three parties to the Contract are generally the Production Company, the broadcaster and a finance Company (usually a bank) and under the terms of the agreement the bank agrees to lend the Production Company funds on the understanding that, upon delivery of the programme, the broadcaster will pay the agreed licence fee to the production.
 A link to the PACT website is:

 There are a small number of companies and banks in the UK who are prepared to advance loans to production companies to cashflow the UK tax relief.
 Each company involved in this specialist form of finance has its own specific requirements concerning the project set up.

 A distribution/pre-sales advance is an agreement with a distributor who gives a minimum guarantee advance to a production company in return for securing the distribution rights for the production.
 If programme sales exceed a pre-set level, further distribution royalties may be paid but whatever the sales the distributor is contractually bound to pay the minimum guarantee.

 Overseas tax relief

 Several countries in the world offer tax relief to encourage Producers to make programmes in their country.
 Such arrangements are subject to change.
 It should be remembered that each country has different rules and eligibility criteria, and some countries have a maximum amount that they will pay out in a financial year, so there are risks that apply to this funding.